sean-cho/biotrac2018_epigenetics/README.md

-## Biotrac 2018 Epigenetic Workshop
+## Biotrac 2018 Epigenetics Workshop

 Date: Aug 08, 2018

 Author: Sean, Soonweng, Cho

-Lecture and lab materials for the Biotrac 2018 Advanced Epigenetics Workshop.
+Epigenomics lecture and lab materials for the Biotrac 2018 Advances in Epigenetics Workshop.

 ### Materials

-Custom scripts used in lab are available in `code`.
+Custom functions used in lab are located in `code`.

-Self-contained, reproducible lab exercises are available in `markdown`.
+Self-contained, reproducible lab exercises are available under `markdown`.

-Presentations are available in `presentation`.
+Presentations are available under `presentations`.